-We start with a patient tumor sample (biopsy specimen) and then sequence the DNA from patient tumors.
-We then identify 1-1000+ mutations by comparing the tumor genetic sequences to the patient’s normal genome.
+We start with a patient tumor sample (biopsy specimen) and then sequence the DNA and RNA from patient tumors.
+We then identify 1-1000+ mutations by comparing the tumor genetic sequences to the patient’s normal DNA.

 Step 2: Neoepitope Identification - Identify and sort 1-100+ Potential Neoepitopes

-Step 3: Potent Vaccine Manufacturing - Vaccine Encoding the Selected Neoepitopes
+Step 3: Rapid cGMP Manufacturing - Vaccine Encoding the Selected Neoepitopes for each patient

 Step 4: Immunotherapy Treatments Strategy - Target Disease, Patient Status, Dose, Regimen